-India is a country with so many beautiful places.
-What’s more fascinating is that being a multi-diverse country, it is a great place for many vivid travelers.
-When you are so engaged by the diversified nature, the vibrant culture and rich heritage you don’t need to have someone else with you.
+India is a country with beautiful places.
+What’s more fascinating is that being a diverse country, it is a great place for vivid travelers.
+When you are so engaged by the diversity in nature, the vibrant culture and rich heritage you don’t need to have someone else with you.

 Traveling alone gives you the opportunity to focus and capture the most unusual scenes which you might miss when traveling with your loved ones.
 Here are some of the places to visit in your bachelorette phase: